Royal family's Christmas 'will be hard without Queen Elizabeth' - NewsBreak

 King Charles brings back music tradition loved by Queen Elizabeth

+King Charles brings back music tradition loved by Queen Elizabeth.
 King Charles seems set to wake every day to the strains of a bagpiper beloved by his late mother.
-There has been a piper to Britain’s monarch as part of a tradition dating back to Queen Victoria, with their job to play for 15 minutes daily at 9am outside the royal’s window.

 Comments / 0